 4. Which means you should carry dramamine with you if you think you have any chance of becoming seasick.

 Other medications that are known to cure seasickness include Marezine, Transderm Scop, and even Benadryl.
 Try to stay hydrated and lay off the caffeine and alcohol.
 We found it also helps to lay down and try to fall asleep or go for a walk outside on land.

 5. Storms can also cause power on the boat to disappear.

 Bring backup power sources, like flashlights, for emergencies.
 Generally, you’ll be fine though.
 Go to the beach, lay outside on the deck and gaze at the stars, grab a drink from the local bar – there are endless options other than sitting inside your boat with the lights on.

-6. So if you rely on wifi for work, you may not want to stay on a house boat.
+6. So if you rely on wifi for work, you may not want to live on a houseboat.

 But let’s be real, why are you doing work on vacation?
 The first rule of boat life is that you must turn off your real life when you jump into boat life.